 Public Transport

-The closest bus stop is 10 minutes by walk.
+The closest bus stop is 2 minutes on foot.
 Interested in getting here by public transport?

 Plan your journey